grip-on-software/monetdb-import/Database_structure.md

     -   **close_date** - TIMESTAMP: Time (up to minute) until which the reservation is booked to break down any setup in the room.
 If no dismantling is needed, then this is the same as end_date.

+## Internal trackers

+-   **update_tracker**: Files that keep track of where to start gathering data from for incremental updates and database synchronization.
+    -   **project_id** - INT - reference to project.id: The project to
+        which the tracker file belongs.
+    -   **filename** - VARCHAR(255): The name of the file (without path) that keeps track of the update state.
+    -   **contents** - TEXT: The textual (JSON or otherwise readable) contents of the file that tracks the update state.
+    -   **update_date** - TIMESTAMP: The latest modification date of the file.